enhyq/HandongRemy/README.md

 6. Use [pagekite](https://pagekite.net/downloads) to make local server visible to the world
 7. run flask in src directory
 8. Your chat bot should be ready to serve!

+## My contribution to this project
+The entire source codes are created from scratch! (by me) For the implementation of Kakaotalk chat bot I referred to the

+## Important notice about this project
+'String.py' is intentionally ommitted in the src file because it contains web urls that are only visible to memebers and I thought exposing those internal urls could cause secuity issue.

+If you contact me and prove that you are a member of HGU I will definitely provide the file!

 ### Contact
 You can contact me via eunhyeoq@gmail.com if you have any question or need help about this project!